karthikreddy9177/helloworld1/README.md

-My name is karthikand i am figuring my things currently, hope so
+hi guys i am updating this file for fun